BSc (Hons)

 Modules

-First Practice Placement (70 days)
+First Practice Placement (70 days) 60 Credits

 This module aims to support students to develop their capability and professional confidence in essential social work skills, including core communication skills, engaging and forming relationships, application of theoretical concepts, working with professional colleagues and critical reflection.
 Students will have the opportunity to put into practice core teaching from level 4 and further develop key and fundamental aspects of social work.

-The Legal and Professional Knowledge Base of Social Work
+The Legal and Professional Knowledge Base of Social Work 20 Credits

+This module will give students knowledge underpinning legal and safe practice.
 Contemporary practice requires social workers to operate within a legal framework which comprises of powers and duties contained in primary and secondary legislation, statutory guidance and case law.

 Within this, complex decisions need to be made in order to protect vulnerable people as well as promoting their rights, being mindful of operating within an ethical and moral framework.

 In this module students will develop the skills needed to keep up to date with legal knowledge and particular emphasis will be placed on the importance of research and evidence based practice.
-A focus of this module will be thinking and practicing critically, by considering a range of complex case studies which will help students to be accountable in their practice.
+A focus of this module will be thinking and practising critically, by considering a range of complex case studies which will help students to be accountable in their practice.

 Students, in developing ‘research mindedness’ will begin to understand what makes good social work research, have an introduction to methodologies and methods and the principles of systematic enquiry and putting research to use; applications and implications.